Qcent/dev-portfolio/README.md

 Click this link https://qcent.github.io/dev-portfolio/ \
 Once here:
-![looks like a really nice web page, should read well too.](./assets/images/app-screenshot.png) move the mouse click around and read some things.
+![looks like a really nice web page, should read well too.](./assets/images/app-screenshot.png) move the mouse, click around, and read some things.

 ## Contributing
 Pull requests are totally welcome.
 For major changes, please open an issue first to discuss what you would like to change. \